kaustav202/RealTime-TwitterDataAnalysis/README.md

 ![hacktoberfest-white-banner](https://user-images.githubusercontent.com/89788120/192966740-a50f9b66-fe74-4899-a353-4459a0e37371.png)

-### This project is now open to contributions under hacktoberfest 2022 and your contributions are welcome !
+### This project is now open to contributions under hacktoberfest 2022 and your contributions are welcome.

+#### To get started with contributing and the flow check out 👉 **[below](https://github.com/kaustav202/RealTime-TwitterDataAnalysis#how-to-get-started-with-contributions)**.
+This repo follows all the standard measures and compliances to ensure a healthy environment for collaboration and community engagement.

+Finally, let's relish the spirit of open source and have fun while bringing quality changes.
+Happy Contributing 🎉🎉 !!

+---

 # RealTime-TwitterDataAnalysis
 Collect and process real time twitter data to analyse popularity of tweets with specific keywords or hashtags , visualize important metrics, generate twitter networks and map tweets and trends geographically.